Anse Mamin Beach in St Lucia is a real hidden gem that few people visiting St Lucia know about.

 Their services are very pricey so if you’re doing St Lucia on a budget then you can just bring along a towel and some snacks instead.

 If you need some shade then you can put your towel down under the trees which line the beach.
+This is personally what I did as I was being stingy and didn’t want to pay for the lounger.

 This is the closest car park to Anse Mamin.
 You can park there and then you need to walk through the resort and along a footpath.